lm3nitro/Projects/Netflow/Cisco Netflow and Nfdump.md

 8. Calculate statistics for port 443 traffic and sort by bps to see bandwidth abusing hosts:

 > [!NOTE]
-> We can include as many -s as needed, each statistics table will be printed independently.
+> You can include as many -s as needed, each statistics table will be printed independently.
 Statistics will be calculated for the flows located in this specific nfcapd. file, to count statistics over longer periods of time see -R & -M

 ```
 nfdump -R . -s srcip/bps -s dstip/bps  ' port 443'